willghatch/zsh-megaprompt/README.md

 Features
 --------

-- Maximal information
+- maximal information
-- Directory coloring based on permissions/ownership
+- directory coloring based on permissions/ownership
+- directory styling to show git repo roots (default bold)
+- directory styling to show mount points (default reverse video)
-- shows git/hg branch if in repo
+- shows git/hg branch name if in repo
 - shows current keymap indicator (I suggest replacing vi-ins with emacs, then you get the best of both worlds)
 - shows exit status if non-zero
 - shows number of jobs if non-zero